-First Forfeit - Warning to Captain
+First Forfeit - Loss of game 0-3, and team warning to Captain

 Third Forfeit - Termination of team participation for the rest of the season and loss of re-registration priority

-Fines for a Second Forfeit must be paid by midnight the day prior to a team's subsequent game, otherwise it will be treated as a Third Forfeit.
 Teams incurring at least two forfeits during a season shall not be eligible for a registration discount in the following season.

 If both teams forfeit, then no points will be awarded.

-I. FIRST AID
+J. FIRST AID

 The facility has a limited first-aid kit.
 It shall be the responsibility of each team to maintain their own first-aid kit for treatment of their players.